kubeedge/kubeedge/docs/getting-started.md

 In this quick-start guide, we will explain:

-- How to ask questions, build and contribute to Thanos.
+- How to ask questions, build and contribute to KubeEdge.
 - A few common ways of deploying KubeEdge.
 - Links for further reading.